oguzX/chatapp/README.md

 This project has some feature about chat app which use socket io functions.
 This project has two side which are client and server.
 I didnt work on client side about ui/ux, maybe feature.
 My priority work on server side.

+Used things are

+ - NodeJs
+ - Socket.IO
+ - HTML/CSS

 ## Done Features

  - User